TomChen1435/idm231-tc3363/document/content-right.md

 July 23rd - August 22nd

 I Am Not a "Subway", So Stop Calling Me by That Name

+The Staten Island Railway has a long-lasting tendency to be misrecognized as a part of the New York City Subway despite its distinctive branding.
+Indeed, the two systems share countless similarities.
+They use the same rolling stock, accept the same payment methods, and serve the boroughs of the same city.
+But, they are very different, too.
+The SIR does not require a fare if passengers are not traveling to or from the two northernmost stations.
+It is also completely separated compared to the continuous subway system.
+Most importantly, the SIR runs its services with a notorious 30-minute headway during the off-peak hours, while the subway can max out with a train coming every 90 seconds at peak on the Lexington Avenue Line.

 ## SEPTA Metro